mattrussi/gitlab-com-runbooks/docs/Teleport/Connect_to_Rails_Console_via_Teleport.md

 The request ID is shown in the output of `tsh login` when making the initial request, and can also be found attached to your request notification in `#infrastructure-lounge`.

-> Note: These examples assume you are requesting read-only access.
-For read-write, simply `--request-roles=rails` rather than `--request-roles=rails-ro`.
+> Note: These examples assume you are requesting read-only access. **read-write access via teleport isn't supported yet**, when that is added, one could use `--request-roles=rails` rather than `--request-roles=rails-ro`.
 Please default to read-only though, since we will have stricter requirements for approving read-write access.

 ### Access approval